mshojaei77/mshojaei77.github.io/book/part1-foundations/01_neural_networks.md

 - **Linear gradient paths**: The ungated branch provides a highway for gradients to flow through deep networks

 **Real-world impact:**
 The proof is in the pudding.
-When Noam Shazeer tested GLU variants in 2020, SwiGLU achieved a validation perplexity of 1.944 compared to 1.997 for ReLU and 1.983 for GELU—a significant improvement that translates to noticeably better language modeling.
+When Noam Shazeer tested GLU variants in 2020, SwiGLU achieved a validation perplexity of 1.944 compared to 1.997 for a standard ReLU activation—a significant improvement that translates to noticeably better language modeling.
 Google's PaLM team explicitly noted that SwiGLU "significantly increases quality" compared to traditional activations, which is why they adopted it.
 Meta's LLaMA team made the same choice, stating they "replaced ReLU with SwiGLU to improve performance."

 **The trade-off:**
 SwiGLU does require one extra matrix multiplication compared to simple activations (three weight matrices instead of two), but modern models compensate by slightly reducing the hidden layer size to keep the parameter count roughly constant.
 The extra computation is a small price for the substantial performance gains.

-##### GeGLU: Google's Alternative
+##### GeGLU and Other GLU Variants

 **GeGLU** takes the GLU concept but swaps the Swish gate for GELU activation.
 Used in Google's Gemma models, it creates the same two-pathway structure but applies GELU's probabilistic smoothness to the gating mechanism.

 **Why it's effective:**
 GeGLU marries the learned gating mechanism of GLU with GELU's bell-curve-inspired approach.
-In Shazeer's experiments, GeGLU actually achieved the best perplexity at 1.942, slightly edging out SwiGLU.
-This shows that the specific choice between Swish and GELU in the gate can be model and task-dependent, but both dramatically outperform traditional activations.
+In Shazeer's experiments, GeGLU actually achieved the best perplexity at 1.942, slightly edging out SwiGLU's 1.944.
+This shows that the specific choice of gating function matters, but the gating mechanism itself is the big win.
+Other variants like **ReGLU** (which uses a ReLU gate) also exist, highlighting the flexibility of the GLU framework.

 #### The Bigger Picture: Intelligence Through Dynamic Control